Ocean City Man Killed in Cape May County Plane Crash - NewsBreak

 Ocean City Man Killed in Cape May County Plane Crash

 A 22-year-old Ocean City man was killed in a small plane crash in Cape May County Saturday Morning.
-The Middle Township Police Department says they were notified of...wfpg.com
+The Middle Township Police Department says they were notified of...sojo1049.com

 A 22-year-old Ocean City man was killed in a small plane crash in Cape May County Saturday Morning.
-The Middle Township Police Department says they were notified of...wfpg.com
+The Middle Township Police Department says they were notified of...sojo1049.com

 Comments / 0